Martin Eden (2019 film)

+The film was selected to compete for the Golden Lion at the 76th Venice International Film Festival, where Luca Marinelli won the Volpi Cup for Best Actor.

+Plot

+After saving Arturo, a young scion of the industrial middle class, from a beating, the sailor Martin Eden is invited to the boy’s family home.
+Here he meets Elena, Arturo’s beautiful sister, and falls in love with her at first sight.
+The cultured and refined young woman becomes not only the object of Martin’s affections but also a symbol of the social status he aspires to achieve.
+At the cost of enormous efforts and overcoming the obstacles represented by his humble origin, Martin pursues the dream of becoming a writer and—under the influence of the elderly intellectual Russ Brissenden—becomes involved in socialist circles, bringing him into conflict with Elena and her bourgeois world.

 Cast

 Production

 Principal photography for the film began in May 2018 in Naples, Italy.

 Release

 The film had its world premiere at the Venice International Film Festival on 2 September 2019.
-It was screened at the 2019 Toronto International Film Festival in the Platform Prize program, and was announced as the winner of the Platform Prize on 12 September.
+It was screened at the 2019 Toronto International Film Festival in the Platform Prize program, winning the section main prize on 12 September.

 It was released in Italy by 01 Distribution on 4 September 2019.
 It was released in France by Shellac Distribution on 16 October 2019.

-Response
+Reception

 Box office

-Martin Eden grossed $0 in North America due to the ongoing COVID-19 pandemic, Kino Lorber opted for a VOD release, and $3 million in other territories.
+Martin Eden grossed $0 in North America and $3 million in other territories.
+Due to the ongoing COVID-19 pandemic, Kino Lorber had opted for a VOD release.